 Here’s an interesting thing I learned about the L.A. bus system: They used to have these things called “transfers” so that if you had to take multiple buses, or if you needed to make a stop–hop off one bus to go a store, then get on the next one to continue to your grandmother’s house, your could do that for a surcharge that wasn’t as much as the original ticket.
 It turns out the city abandoned “transfers” seven years ago.
 So you pay $1.25 for every bus.
 My travel expense for a round-trip to school is thus $5.00.
 How do actual poor people ever catch up–ever?

 On the way home, I asked the bus-driver about the transfers.
 Apparently they felt there was too much misuse of them, too much money changing hands with the bus driver (like they couldn’t just make it part of the machine).
 Then he commented on how expensive it is for people these days just to do the basic things.
 He said, “They just need our money.
 It’s not really for the the people.”

 Hey!
 That’s just how I’ve been feeling.
 I expect a lot of people feel exactly how I feel.

 (That’s why I always feel a flush of connection when I ride the bus that I rarely feel in my car.
-I look at the guy asleep in his seat, and I get it.
+I look at the guy across from me asleep in his seat, and I get it.
 I’ve been so tired, and so happy to be sitting and resting, and I can, in a vague way imagine his life when he gets off the bus.
 That Audi with the tinted glass, on the other hand, that races by me (passing on the right) on the freeway.
-I can’t get into how their feeling.
-I mean, judging from how they drive, I can imagine, but what I imagine doesn’t make me more compassionate toward that person.)
+I can’t get into how he’s feeling.
+I mean, judging from how he drives, I can imagine, but what I imagine doesn’t make me more compassionate toward another person.)